RetroDECK/ES-DE/ANDROID-DEV.md

 By default the touch input overlay will be enabled which makes it possible to use ES-DE without a controller or physical keyboard by overlaying virtual buttons on top of the ES-DE interface.
 If you are using a device which has a built-in controller you may however want to disable this feature.
 That is done via the _Enable touch overlay_ option in the _Input device settings_ menu on the main menu.
 Just be aware that disabling this option on a device where you have no other input method than touch will lock you out of the application.

-If you accidentally disable the touch overlay you can force the configurator to run as explained in the previous section above, this will always reset the touch overlay setting.
+If you accidentally disable the touch overlay you can force the configurator to run as explained in the previous section above, this will reset the touch overlay setting as long as you have at least pressed the _Begin setup_ button.
 Another option would of course be to temporarily plug in a controller or keyboard to enable the setting via its menu entry.
 A third option would be to manually edit the es_settings.xml file in the ES-DE application data directory.
 The setting you are after is named _InputTouchOverlay_ which should be changed from _false_ to _true_.

 Apart from this there are numerous options for the touch overlay, like the ability to change its size, opacity and fade-out time.
 Setting the fade-out to zero will make it permanently visible.
 See the [User guide](USERGUIDE-DEV.md) for a complete reference of all app settings and features.